What is Foster Care?

 Fill out our inquiry form so we can connect about next steps and register for the orientation class.

+Become licensed.
 1HOPE will complete a detailed home study for your family.
-This essentially serves as your profile to CPS.

 -

-To become a 1HOPE foster/adopt parent, you must meet the following qualifications:
+To become a foster parent or adopt a foster child in Texas through 1HOPE for Kids, you must meet the following qualifications:

 Be at least 25 years of age